Horizon West

 Visitors can use their mobile devices to navigate the park’s sidewalks and trails using this map, by tapping the fullscreen ⛶ icon at upper right after arriving in the park.

-On a mobile device, your position will be indicated by a blue dot ● on the map.
+On a mobile device, your location will be indicated by a blue dot ● on the map, if you have a Google account, are signed into it, and if your device has permission to track your location.

 To switch to “satellite” view on a mobile device, tap the “Layers” icon .